lattice/quda/README.md

 previously generated profile outputs.
-In addition to the kernel profile, a policy profile, e.g., collections of kernels and/or other algorithms that are auto-tuned, is also output to the file "profile_async_async.tsv".
+In addition to the kernel profile, a policy profile, e.g., collections of kernels and/or other algorithms that are auto-tuned, is also output to the file "profile_async.tsv".
 The policy profile for example includes the entire multi-GPU dslash, whose style and order of communication is autotuned.
-Hence while the dslash kernel entries appearing the kernel profile do include communucation time, the entries in the policy profile include all constituent parts (halo packing, interior update, communication and exterior update).
+Hence while the dslash kernel entries appearing the kernel profile do include communication time, the entries in the policy profile include all constituent parts (halo packing, interior update, communication and exterior update).